TheMarex/ba-thesis/text/5_stabilizer.md

 As was the case with the components of the pattern generator, the core of the stabilizer is implemented as part of \name{libBipedal}.
-To integrate the stabilizer into the simulation, each stabilizer is implements the ```TrajectoryController``` interface. \todo{block diagramm of simulator}
-Currently three controllers are implemented.
-A controller based on the stabilizer propose by Kajita above, a simple heuristic stabilizer \todo{Pose Stabilizer might be better than Cartesian stabilizer since we don't actually controll the foot position} and a controller that just plays back the specified walking pattern.
-After each simulation cycle the physics engine invokes a callback in the simulator that calls the actived controllers and measurement units.
-The actual stabilizer loop runs with the same cycle-time as the specified reference trajectory.
-The computed reference joint angles and velocites are then interpolated using cubic splines.
-The joint values are then send to the motor controllers in \name{SimDynamics} which controlls the motors in \name{Bullet}.

 ### Problems